sergiofgonzalez/docker-book/03-sample-containers/e13-spark-standalone-cluster/spark-worker/README.md

 # Docker Container for Spark Worker Node
 > Specification for the Worker node in an Apache Spark standalone cluster

-This is the working directory for a container playing the role of the *Worker* node in an Apache standalone cluster.
+This is the working directory for a container playing the role of the *Worker* node in an Apache Spark Standalone Cluster.

 The worker tries to register itself with the master using the environment variable `SPARK_MASTER_CONTAINER_IP_PORT` (long name to prevent clashes with variables used by Spark), which should point to an already started *Spark Master*.